LuckSmile/WebClient/README.md

 # WebClient
-First attempts to learn MS SQL
+First attempts to learn MS SQL.
+(When creating an application, the WPF template is used)
 ## Platforms:
 * Windows
 ## Programs that were used: